Cris-Mur/BasicAPI/src/application/builder/README.md

 # Builder Module
-This Module is a implementation of Builder pattern that allows us manage the construction process.

-Here we construct "the Express application", one instance of express function.

-In this case the implementation of the builder pattern are based on this diagram
+This Module is a implementation of how build the application, one of the main features about this application is, read some environment vars to define what are the features it will have.

+This is the diagram that define this module.
 ```mermaid
 classDiagram
     class Director {